CyrusKrasnikov/SensoPlayer/README.md

 # SensoPlayer
-A mobile demo app with a video player controlled by shaking, rotating, and moving the device.
+A mobile demo app with a video player controlled by shaking, rotating and moving the device.